JohnTheWhiteBelt/BDB-S19-Final-Project/avoiding_common_attacks.md

 * **Integer Overflow and Underflow**

-    OpenZepplin SafeMath library is used.
+    No math calculation is used.
+So it's immune to this attack.

 * **Denial of Service**

-    using withdrawal to avoid this attack.
+    ProofOfExistence.sol doesn't have any external calls so it's immune to this attack.

 * **Denial of Service by Block Gas Limit (or startGas)**